makingtheimpact/gift-certificates-for-fluentforms/readme.txt

 2. Activate the plugin through the "Plugins" menu in WordPress.
 3. Go to "Gift Certificates → Settings" to configure form mappings and email options.

+== Privacy ==
+Balance endpoints expose only the gift certificate's current balance and status.
+Recipient information is never returned in API responses to protect personal data.

 == Frequently Asked Questions ==
 = Does this plugin require Fluent Forms Pro? =
 Yes.
 Fluent Forms Pro is needed for coupon functionality and webhook support.